gatici/juju-gitops/README.md

 ## Content

-This project maintains a Mattermost deployment running on AWS.
+This project maintains a SD-Core deployment running on AWS.

 ![img.png](img.png)

 ## TODO

-1. Add cross model relationship between COS and Mattermost.
-Right now the released version of postgresql-k8s does not support the metrics integration.
+1. Add K8s cluster with Multus
-2. Add ingress relation between Mattermost and Traefik.
-Right now Mattermost does not support this relation.
+2. Add UPF to this k8s cluster